 (b) The receiver shall have the powers provided to the receiver by M.G.L. c.
 69, § 1K, including all of the powers of the superintendent and school committee and full managerial and operational control over the district, provided that the district shall remain the employer of record for all other purposes, and provided further that the commissioner may define the scope of the receiver's powers up to those set forth in M.G.L. c.
 69, § 1K, based on conditions in the district or its schools.
 The commissioner may from time to time modify the scope of the receiver's powers based on conditions in the district or its schools.

-(4) Replacement of receiver for a district in Level 5 If the commissioner terminates the receiver for a district in Level 5 pursuant to M.G.L. c.
+(4) Replacement of receiver for a chronically underperforming district If the commissioner terminates the receiver for a chronically underperforming district pursuant to M.G.L. c.
 69, § 1K(h), the commissioner shall appoint another receiver for the district in accordance with M.G.L. c.
 69, § 1K(a) and 603 CMR 2.06(3)(b).

-(5) Receiver for a school in Level 5
+(5) Receiver for a chronically underperforming school

-(a) A receiver appointed by the commissioner for a school in Level 5 pursuant to M.G.L. c.
+(a) A receiver appointed by the commissioner for a chronically underperforming school pursuant to M.G.L. c.
 69, s.
-1J(r), shall have all of the powers that the superintendent previously had over the school and all of the powers granted to a receiver for a Level 5 school by M.G.L. c.
+1J(r), shall have all of the powers that the superintendent previously had over the school and all of the powers granted to a receiver for a chronically underperforming school by M.G.L. c.
 69, s.
 1J.
 The receiver shall report directly to the commissioner.

-(b) If the commissioner terminates the receiver for a school in Level 5 pursuant to M.G.L. c.
+(b) If the commissioner terminates the receiver for a chronically underperforming school pursuant to M.G.L. c.
 69, § 1J(v), the commissioner may appoint another receiver for the school in accordance with M.G.L. c.
 69, § 1J(r) and 603 CMR 2.06(5)(a).

-(6) Turnaround plans for Level 5 schools The turnaround plan developed for each school placed in Level 5 shall
+(6) Turnaround plans for chronically underperforming schools The turnaround plan developed for each chronically underperforming school shall

 (a) be authorized, pursuant to M.G.L. c.
-69, § 1J(t), for a period of up to three years, and remain in effect until the statutory process to develop any new, modified or renewed turnaround plan has been completed, or the school has been removed from Level 5;
+69, § 1J(t), for a period of up to three years, and remain in effect until the statutory process to develop any new, modified or renewed turnaround plan has been completed, or the school has been removed from chronically underperforming status;

 (b) fulfill the other requirements of M.G.L. c.
 69, § 1J;

-(c) provide for the implementation of the conditions for school effectiveness in 603 CMR 2.03(4)(b);
+(c) provide for the implementation of the standards and indicators published pursuant to 603 CMR 2.03(6)(a) and (b);

 (d) include benchmarks by which to measure progress toward the annual goals included in the plan pursuant to M.G.L. c.
-69, § 1J, and the conditions for school effectiveness, and a timetable for achieving those benchmarks;
+69, § 1J, and the standards and indicators, and a timetable for achieving those benchmarks;

 (e) include descriptions of the assistance to be provided by the Department in support of the action steps in the plan, subject to the availability of resources for the Department to provide the assistance; and